 Explore the COVID-19 Teacher Preparation Policy Database.

 With a new school year quickly approaching, states will likely need to update policy decisions and guidance previously issued.
 Below are examples of recent updates.

 Looking to Fall 2020, we offer three recommendations for a school year that will be unlike any other we have ever experienced:

-1. States should allow well-designed clinical experiences to satisfy clinical teaching requirements.
+1. States should allow well-designed virtual experiences to satisfy clinical teaching requirements.

 2. States and districts should provide specific professional development and induction support grounded in the science of learning to new teachers.

 3. States should adopt policies that allow teacher-candidates to provide online tutoring to students.